 Changing jobs after age 50 isn’t always easy.
 But there are many reasons to take your career in a new direction if you don’t feel fulfilled in the workplace.

 Older workers who aren’t satisfied with their jobs don’t need to tough it out until they retire.
 People are living longer and working longer.
 So, a person turning 50 may have 20 or more good working years left before it’s time to retire.

 In such situations, it makes sense to make a change if you find a profession that’s more rewarding.
 Following are key reasons to make a career change after you’ve turned 50.

 1. You know what you want from a career

 People over 50 have the self-awareness to know what they want from a career, says Cynthia Corsetti, a Pittsburgh-based career transition expert.
-By changing professions, you can do what you always wanted to do.
+By changing professions, you can do something you always wanted to do.